wingo/omafano/doc/design/security.md

 analysis of information flow and therefore of who sees what about which photos.

-One impact of this approach is that Omafano has no users and no passwords.
+One consequence of this approach is that Omafano has no users and no passwords.
 User names and passwords are a notorious source of insecurity, as a breach in one web site allows malicious users to try out those passwords on other sites, and commonly succeeding.
 Instead,